febsusi/febsusi/README.md

 - 👋 Hi, I’m @febsusi
-- 👀 I’m interested in Data and Technology especially Data Analyst, Data Science, Data Engineering, Product Manager, Machine learning, and Artificial Intelligence.
+- 👀 I’m interested in Data and Technology especially Data Analyst, Data Science, Data Engineering, Product Manager, Machine learning, and Artificial Intelligence
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning and always open the opportunity to join fabulous challenge at the same time
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Data and Technology
-- 📫 How to reach me ...
+- 📫 Please contact me via email : febsusi87@gmail.com for collaborate or anything else

 <!---
 febsusi/febsusi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.